security-force-monitor/research-handbook/source/units_positionings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 The `Unit Positioning: Base Name`_ attribute adds unit-specific context about a Location.
-This field is used to record data about units that are located in a distinctively-named building or complex which is not found in the fazeteer, or otherwise cannot be represented as a geographic datapoint.
+This field is used to record data about units that are located in a distinctively-named building or complex which is not found in the gazeteer, or otherwise cannot be represented as a geographic datapoint.

     For example, ``3 Battalion`` in Nigeria is cited as being based in the ``Lubanga Barracks`` in ``Enugu, Enugu State, Nigeria``.